-The Nursing Council of New Zealand is the regulatory authority responsible for the registration of nurses.
-Its primary function is to protect the health and safety of members of the public by ensuring that nurses are competent and fit to practise.
+We are the regulatory authority responsible for the registration of nurses.
+Our primary function is to protect the health and safety of members of the public by ensuring that nurses are competent and fit to practise.

 - registering nurses

 - setting ongoing competence requirements and issuing practising certificates

 - setting scopes of practice and the qualifications required for registration

 - accrediting and monitoring education providers and setting the state examination

 - receiving and acting on notifications of health and competence concerns

 - receiving and acting on complaints about the conduct of nurses

 - promoting public awareness of the Council's responsibilities.